fraimwork/fraimwork/README.md

 # Fraimwork

-A web app that allows users to translate their GitHub repositories from one framework to another.
+A web app that allows users to interact with their codebase's frameworks.